rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

 Compute and Memory v1 flavors.

-Use the following procedure to attach a volume to your OnMetal server via the Cloud Control Panel.
+Use the following procedure to attach a volume to your OnMetal server through the Cloud Control Panel.
 The procedure assumes that the server instance already exists.

 ### Create a new volume

-If you want to create a new volume, the following steps will guide you.
+Use the following steps to create a new volume.
 If you have already created a volume, go to the "Attach a volume" section.

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. Under the Storage tab, choose **Block Storage Volumes**.
+3. Under the Storage tab, choose **Block Storage Volumes**.

-3. Click **Create Volume** and complete the fields.
+4. Click **Create Volume** and complete the fields.

-4. Click **Create Volume** again.
+5. Click **Create Volume** again.

 ### Attach a volume

+Use the following steps to attach a volume:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. Under the Storage tab, choose Block Storage Volumes.
+3. Under the Storage tab, choose Block Storage Volumes.

-3. Click the cog beside the volume that you want to attach and select **Attach Volume**.
+4. Click the cog beside the volume that you want to attach and select **Attach Volume**.

-4. Select a server from the list and click **Attach Volume**.
+5. Select a server from the list and click **Attach Volume**.

-**Note:** You can attach more than one volume to a server.
+**Note**: You can attach more than one volume to a server.

 You must use a CLI to complete steps 5 - 12.